A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Step 1: Wash Your Body Before Entering

-Before entering the onsen pool, washing your body squeaky clean is the foremost step.
+The foremost step is to wash your body squeaky clean before entering the onsen pool.
 This is critical in preventing the water from being dirtied.
 Can you imagine how nasty the water would be if everyone soaked in the onsen without washing up first?
 I wouldn’t even dare step foot in one!

 Cooling your body with cold water is highly recommended before entering the warm onsen bath.